dummifiedme/TheNotebook/NotesVault/73rd Amendment Act of 1992.md

 - Provides for the reservation of seats for
 	- SC
 	- ST
 	In every Panchayat (at all three levels)

+### Duration of the Panchayats
+- 5 year term of office to the panchayat at the entry level
+- it can be dissolved before the completion of its term
+-